andymhaworth/the-photo-365-podcast/src/pages/episodes/episode-9.md

 ---
 ### Show Notes

-Long form visual storytelling, race and class in the deep self and raw intimacy.
-Today I'm having a conversation with Atlanta-based photographer Chris Aluka Berry.
+Today we talk with Atlanta documentary photographer Chris Aluka Berry about long-form visual storytelling, race and class in the deep south, and raw intimacy.

+Chris is a regular contributor to the European PressPhoto Agency and Reuters.
+His work has been published in Time Magazine, the New York Times, the Wall Street Journal, Washington Post and many others.

+For the past six years, he’s been photographing African American culture in the Appalachian Mountains for his series, Affrilachia: The Remnant that Remains.

 Chris Aluka Berry's online portfolio: [Aluka Storytelling Photography](https://www.alukastorytellingphotography.com/index)